 On average, your student should expect to contribute two to four hours per week for meetings and mandatory activities.
 If your student has the time, he can also choose to participate in optional activities, such as holding an office, attending social events, helping out with various projects, etc. Some organizations require more time than others.
 Advise your student to ask questions regarding time commitments during recruitment.

 Be supportive, and learn as much as you can by asking your student questions before they join.
 Many groups will provide written statements concerning activities, finances, and policies; your student should be encouraged to obtain and read this information.
-In addition, allow your student to make their own choice (especially if you yourself were Greek).
+In addition, allow your student to make their own choice (especially if you yourself were a part of a Fraternity and Sorority orgnanization).
 Your support should not end after the recruitment period but continue throughout your student’s years in school.
-Once your student joins a chapter, take advantage of the fraternities’ activities and the College’s Family Weekend in the fall.
+Once your student joins a chapter, take advantage of the organizations activities and the College’s Family Weekend in the fall.
 These are great opportunities for you to see your student interacting with their chapter members, and one more way for you to spend time with your student.

-Assistance with Greek Life on campus can be found on campus at the Student Affairs Office in the McKelvey Campus Center or by calling the office at (724) 946-7110.
+Assistance with Fraternity and Sorority Life on campus can be found on campus at the Student Affairs Office in the McKelvey Campus Center or by calling the office at (724) 946-7110.
 There are many additional sources of information found online.
-The National Panhellenic Association (NPC), www.npcwomen.org offers information on sorority life at the national level.
+The National Panhellenic Association (NPC), www.npcwomen.org offers information on sorority life and North American Interfraternal Conference offers information on Fraternity life at the national level.
 There is in-depth information here for potential new members as well as parents.

 The national organizations for each of our chapters also host their own websites.

 Phi Mu www.phimu.org